-- Termination: account ceases to exist: - Suspension: payments can only be continued upon instructions of the public administrator, authority or court in case of insolvency, or after approval by the relevant Central Bank in case of suspension on other grounds. - d) Would the decision to terminate participation/membership be notified ex ante (i.e. before it takes effect) to the competent authorities of (i) the direct participant and/or of (ii) the FMI?
+- Termination: account ceases to exist; - Suspension: payments can only be continued upon instructions of the public administrator, authority or court in case of insolvency, or after approval by the relevant Central Bank in case of suspension on other grounds. - d) Would the decision to terminate participation/ membership be notified ex ante (i.e. before it takes effect) to the competent authorities of (i) the direct participant and/or of (ii) the FMI?
 Would this decision be communicated ex ante to the participant itself?
 On both aspects, how long in advance of actual termination would such notifications occur?

-According to Article 28.3(c) Annex I Part I, to the TARGET Guideline, the Central Bank may disclose payment, technical or organisational information regarding the participant, participants from the same group or the participant's customers obtained in the course of the operation of TARGET inter alia to supervisory, resolution and oversight authorities of Member States and the Union, including Central Banks, to the extent that this is necessary for the performance of their public tasks, and provided in all such cases that the disclosure is not in conflict with the applicable law.
+According to Articles 38.2 Annex II, 27.2 Annex IIA and 29.3 Annex IIB to the TARGET2 Guideline, the Central Bank may disclose payment, technical or organisational information regarding the participant, participants from the same group or the participant's customers obtained in the course of the operation of TARGET2 inter alia to supervisory, resolution and oversight authorities of Member States and the Union, including Central Banks, to the extent that this is necessary for the performance of their public tasks, and provided in all such cases that the disclosure is not in conflict with the applicable law.

-Articles 15.2 and 17.2 of the TARGET Guideline are referring to the competent authorities.

-e) What impact would a participant/member's termination have on their parent/subsidiaries' direct membership in the FMI?
+Articles 17.2 and 19.2 of the TARGET2 Guideline are referring to the competent authorities e) What impact would a participant/member's termination have on their parent/subsidiaries' direct membership in the FMI?